sssoz/cyoa-ojs3-theming/README.md

-# Tips: customising your OJS 3 journal
+# Choose your own adventure: designing with OJS 3 themes

+An OJS 3 guide to customising your journal’s website with minimal resources and time.